Economy of South India: Hubballi-Dharwad

 Hubli-Dharwad is the second largest city in Karnataka, in terms of area and population, and is one of the 49 Metropolitan clusters selected by McKinsey & Company as growth hotspots in India.
-It is also a major city in terms of Administration, Business and Commerce in Karnataka after Bangalore and Mangalore.
+It is also a major city in terms of Administration, Business and Commerce in Karnataka after Bengaluru and Mangalore.
 It is the nerve centre for North Karnataka region.
-It is the fastest growing city after the capital, Bangalore and the port city Mangalore.
+It is the fastest growing city after the capital, Bengaluru and the port city Mangalore.
 It is the Headquarters of South Western Railway, and the Hubli Division of SWR is one of the highest revenue generating railway divisions in India.
-The High Court of Karnataka is situated at Belur in Hubli-Dharwad, it also has the largest number of government offices outside Bangalore.
+The High Court of Karnataka is situated at Belur in Hubli-Dharwad, it also has the largest number of government offices outside Bengaluru.
 The Agriculture Produce market at Amargol in Hubli is one of the largest markets in Asia and the cotton market is among the largest cotton markets in India.
 The city is a major industrial centre, the railway workshop set-up in 1880 is one of the oldest workshops in India and is also the largest holder of EMD locomotives of Indian Railway, the city is home to Tata Motors, Marcopolo, Hitachi Construction Equipment, Telcon, Sankalp Semiconductors etc. Infosys is about to start its operations from Hubli with a campus of over 50 acres.

 Hubli, also known as Hubballi, is the second major city of Karnataka.
 The city has a huge Maharashtrian's effect on it.
 It was ruled by Marathas and Peshwas for a long time.
 In old times, Hubli used to be a business centre and it grew some useful things for trade such as cotton, peanuts and chilly.

 The city is also named as chhota Mumbai and resides 550 km from Mumbai.
 It is a fast growing city and turning into a technology hub.
-It is also being seen as an alternative to Bangalore.
+It is also being seen as an alternative to Bengaluru.
 Hubli is often known combined with Dharwad, a nearby city.
 The importance of these two cities can be understood by the fact that they have been recently selected by Indian Government for the smart city project.